Bogyung Kim

 PhD Candidate in Economics · Georgia State University

+Hi!
 I am a PhD candidate in the Department of Economics at Georgia State University.
 I work as a Graduate Research Assistant at Georgia Policy Labs.

 I will be on the market in the 2026–27 academic year.
 My job-market paper examines household-level spillovers from the financial aid program in higher education.